 4. Vitamin C

 Remember when your mom told you to eat oranges to avoid catching colds?
-Thar was for a very good reason.
-Oranges, or any citrus fruits for that matter, are rich in Vitamin C, which is great for combating bacteria.
+That was for a very good reason.
+Oranges, or any citrus fruits for that matter, are rich in Vitamin C, which is great for combating nail fungus and bacteria.
 It is also a strong antioxidant.
 It is very important to consume foods that contain Vitamin C or take supplements, as the body does not produce this Vitamin.
 It can be found in blueberries, citrus fruits (oranges, limes, and lemons), tomatoes, leafy greens, and strawberries.

 How To Grow Your Nails Faster And Stronger

 1. Lemon Juice

 The Vitamin C in lemons facilitates the healthy growth of nails.
 Lemons also help in removing yellow nail stains since they act as a bleaching agent.

 How To Do It?